HaowenZhang/Galaxy3DShapeAnalyzer/README.md

 # Galaxy3DShapeAnalyzer
 The routine of obtaining the intrinsic 3D shape distributions of galaxies given the projected size-shape distributions.
+This code is used to analyze the 2D projected size-shape distributions of CANDELS star-forming galaxies in order to infer their intrinsic shape distributions.
+Anyone who is interested is more than welcome to use this code.
+If you want to use it, please send an notification to zhw11387@gmail.com, and cite this paper: https://academic.oup.com/mnras/article-abstract/484/4/5170/5307087?redirectedFrom=fulltext .